datagouv/albert-api-client-playground/typescript/README.md

 ## 🧪 Testing

-The project includes comprehensive test suites for each Albert API endpoint.
+The repo includes test code to play with each Albert API endpoint.
 Each test can be run individually or all together.

 ### Run initialization test (default):
 ```bash